RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 ```

-The file `plug-ins/your_new_module/myStatusCallbacks.py` creates the callbacks used when a status changes.
+The file `plug-ins/your_new_module/myStatusCallbacks.py` creates the handlers used when a status changes.

 ```py
 # myStatusCallbacks.py